This blog post is updated on 09-March-2021.

 Galley is Istio configuration validation, ingestion, processing, and distribution component.

-is an open-source ultralight service mesh designed for Kubernetes by Buoyant.
-Completely rewritten in Rust language in version 2 to make it ultralight and performant, it provides you runtime debugging, observability, reliability, and security without requiring code changes in your distributed application.
+Linkerd is an open-source light weight service mesh designed for Kubernetes by Buoyant.
+Initially linkerd proxy was written in Java which was then rewritten completely in Rust language to make it ultralight and performant.
+Similar to other service meshes, it provides you runtime debugging, observability capability, reliability, and security without requiring code changes in your distributed application.

-Linkerd has three components – a UI, a data plane, and a control plane.
-It works by installing lightweight transparent next to each service instance.
+Linkerd has three components: a UI, a data plane, and a control plane.
+It works by installing lightweight transparent proxies next to each service instance.

 Set of service that provides the core functionality of the mesh.
 It aggregates telemetry data, provides user-facing API, provides control data to data plan proxies.
 Below are the components of the control plane.